Integrity check of downloaded software or firmware files

 IEC 62443 requires mandatory integrity check of software or firmware downloaded via Internet against tampering attacks.

-After downloading a setup file for any application (Windows/Linux) or a firmware file for a controller from the Internet, prior to its installation you must verify that the file has not been corrupted or tampered.
+After downloading a setup file for any application (Windows®/Linux), a firmware file for a controller from the Internet or a PLCnext Technology App from the PLCnext Store, prior to its installation you must verify that the file has not been corrupted or tampered.
 To do this, copy the published checksum string for the file before downloading the file from the provider's website, and save it to a plain text file.

 Note: In the download section at relevant products on the Phoenix Contact website, a SHA256 checksum is specified for each downloadable software or piece of code.